 Ready or Not, Here It Comes!
 Building Condition Surveys Are Due in 2020

-If you have been through the process in the past you know that the BCS document submitted to NYSED can be, well, less than helpful for planning for your district’s on-going capital work.
-However, there are ways to make this process result in a supportive and critical document for future capital improvement plans far beyond the five year requirement.
+If you have been through the process in the past you know that the BCS document submitted to New York State Education Department (NYSED) can be, well, less than helpful for planning for your district’s ongoing capital work.
+However, there are ways to make this process result in a supportive and critical document for future capital improvement plans far beyond the five-year requirement.

-The basic Building Condition Survey requires the submission of the NYSED survey document which does little to support your current and future planning needs.
+The basic BCS requires the submission of the NYSED survey document, which does little to support your current and future planning needs.
 Many districts seek additional deliverables from their consultant, and NYSED encourages districts to use the survey process to deepen their understanding of their facility needs.

 Some typical deliverables include:

-Photographic documentation keyed to spreadsheet & floor plans
+- Photographic documentation keyed to spreadsheet and floor plans